tytydraco/yessleep/out/Rattler.md

 I worked with Hatchet for a number of small projects over the years.
 Mostly related to their early advances in AI, but also more experimental projects.
 Imaging systems that could be used in the dark, remotely charged static electronics, all kinds of weird and imaginative experiments.
 Most of it could be frustrating, but it was incredibly interesting.
 Some of the most engaging work I’ve ever had.

-I was eventually assigned to a project lovingly called “Poludnitsa”.
+I was eventually assigned to a project lovingly called “Polednice”.
 I think they called it that because they thought it’d drive us mad someday.
 It was meant to be a far-fetched “maybe it can’t be done” kind of project with an impossible goal.
 It was meant to be a surveillance system where we could identify a person to a high degree of accuracy without using blood, DNA, or facial recognition.
 That was the pitch.

 We experimented a bit with phone tracking software, but that wasn’t accurate enough; phones could be switched or exchanged.
 We needed something that tracked the *person*, not their hardware.
 But it couldn’t be invasive.